Free Museums in London

 Other notable attractions include James II’s wedding suit and the Great Bed of Ward, which Shakespeare mentions in ‘Twelfth Night’.

 The house’s architecture is a combination of Edwardian and Victorian aesthetics, with high glass roofs and elevated walkways.

 The Design Museum

-Located in Shad Thames, just a short time ago, the Design Museum has now moved to Kensington High Street and more specifically to the former Commonwealth Institute Building, which is around three times bigger than its former home.
+Located in Shad Thames just a short time ago, the Design Museum has moved to Kensington High Street and, more specifically, to the former Commonwealth Institute Building, which is around three times bigger than its former home.

-This, like many others, is entirely free of charge and yours to enjoy.
+Like many others, this is free of charge and yours to enjoy.